billie66/TLCL/book/exploring_the_system.md

 <td valign="top">Contains binaries (programs) that must be present for
 the system to boot and run.</td>
 </tr>

 <tr>
 <td valign="top">/boot</td>
 <td valign="top">Contains the linux kernel, intial RMA disk image (for
-drivers needed at boot time), and the boot loader.<br />
+drivers needed at boot time), and the boot loader.
 <p>Interesting files:</p>
 <ul>
 <li>/boot/grub/grub.conf or menu.lst, which are used to configure the boot